Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 Reference: [Tailwind Doc](https://tailwindcss.com/docs/presets)

-PowerGrid uses the **slate** color by default, you might want to change that, just insert the powergrid preset in the `tailwind.config.js` file
+PowerGrid uses the **slate** color by default.

+If you would like to change that, just insert the powergrid preset in the `tailwind.config.js` file as demonstrated below.

 ```js{7,13}
 const colors = require('tailwindcss/colors')